craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/black-lives-matter.md

 ----

-Note: I've made minor edits and additions to this post after publishing to clarify where I'm coming from after additional thought, reflection, and processing.
+Note: I've made minor edits and additions to this post after publishing to clarify where I'm coming from after additional thought, reflection, and processing of a whole bunch of new to me information.
 You can see those changes on [github](https://github.com/craigsturgis/craigsturgisdotcom-netlify/commits/master/src/pages/posts/black-lives-matter.md)